 Cash and cash equivalents consist of cash on hand, balances and deposits with banks and highly liquid investments which have an insignificant risk of changes in fair value with original maturities of three months or less, and are used by the Group and the Company in the management of their short term commitments.
-For the purpose of the statement of cash flows, cash and cash equivalents are presented net of bank overdrafts and pledged deposits.
+For the purpose of the statements of cash flows, cash and cash equivalents are presented net of bank overdrafts.